 Activists gain resolve from civil rights vets post-election

+The Albuquerque activist had helped organize two anti-Trump protests in New Mexico...
 It became clear to Javier Benavidez that Donald Trump would win the presidency around 2 a.m. after polls closed on Election Day.
-The Albuquerque activist had helped organize two anti-Trump protests in New Mexico and strongly opposed the Republican's views on immigration.

 Comments